Western Division, Fiji

-The Western Division of Fiji is one of Fiji's four divisions.
-It consists of three provinces in western/northern Viti Levu, namely Ba, Nadroga-Navosa and Ra.
-The largest city is Lautoka.
+The Western Division is one of Fiji's four divisions.
+It consists of three provinces in western and northern Viti Levu, namely Ba Province, Nadroga-Navosa Province, and Ra Province.
+The largest city and capital is Lautoka.

 It also includes a few outlying islands, including the Yasawa Islands, Viwa Island, and Mamanuca Islands.
 It has a land border with the Central Division on Viti Levu, and sea borders with the Northern Division and Eastern Division.